henriklein/posts/_posts/socialStudies/2020-04-24-GreatDepression.md

 ---

+below are my five causes of the of the Great Depression and my headers for the fish diagram (did not know how to put all the text in the diagram. :) listing factors and causes of why the great depression in the 1930 happend- which worldwide impacts it caused as well as long time consequences.

 ## Factors causing Great Depression

-below are my five causes of the of the Great Depression and my headers for the fish diagram (did not know how to put all the text in the diagram. :)

 > **Overproduction** (economy)
 >